-Pre-procedure preparation: in general there is none other that routine preoperative workup and preparation.
+In general there is none other that routine preoperative workup and preparation.
 Sometimes we may ask you to perform a urodynamics test in the office.
 Postmenopausal patients are often asked to use a vaginal estrogen cream for several weeks or months prior to surgery to ensure optimal vaginal health and healing.
 Also because narcotics and anaesthesia can slow down the bowels and cause constipation and because we don’t want you to have to strain to evacuate we will ask you to take a laxative the day before the procedure to clean out your bowels.

-Risks: Although most of the time the incisions are hidden in the vagina, these procedures are considered "major surgery."
+Although most of the time the incisions are hidden in the vagina, these procedures are considered “major surgery.”
 Mesh grafts are permanent and meant to last forever.
 The most common risks include erosion or graft exposure, sexual discomfort, urinary retention, or increase in leakage, bleeding, infection, and damage to surrounding structures.
 Graft rejection is rare.
-Most studies quote complication rates of less than 5 - 10%, and are usually correctable with minor procedures.
+Most studies quote complication rates of less than 5 – 10%, and are usually correctable with minor procedures.

-Aftercare: Hospital stay is usually limited to one overnight stay.
+Hospital stay is usually limited to one overnight stay.
 After discharge, the patient can usually resume simple daily activities such as bathing, walking, and regular diet immediately.
 On the other hand, most will need at least 2 weeks out of work, and strenuous activities such as exercise or sexual intercourse must be avoided for 6 weeks,